-The different forms of dispute board
+Different forms of dispute boards

 Most standard form contracts provide that the board is to be appointed at the beginning of the contract – for example, within a prescribed time from contract signature or contract commencement – and that it is to operate throughout the lifetime of the contract.
-Such boards are described as ‘standing’ boards.
+These are described as ‘standing’ boards.
 A standing board will receive regular progress updates and visit the site at intervals to be agreed with the parties.
 The powers of a standing board often include a dispute avoidance role, as well as adjudicating disputes.

-The ad hoc board
+Ad hoc board

 The ad hoc board is where the board is appointed upon a dispute arising.
 The sole role of such a board is to deal with that dispute or disputes referred to it.
 The appointment of the board will expire on the board giving its decision unless the parties agree otherwise.
 The ad hoc board is often perceived to be less expensive than the standing board.

-The different types of dispute board
+Different types of dispute boards

 If the board is to adjudicate disputes by issuing decisions, it is a dispute adjudication board (DAB).
 The DAB will issue a decision that will be binding unless or until it is overturned by the ultimate dispute resolution forum, usually arbitration.
 The FIDIC 1999 standard forms provide for a DAB.